omkamal/simply/README.md

 # simply
-A blog aiming to simplify concepts
+A blog aiming to simplify concepts, anything